aficnar/EduAppsWSU/README.md

 # EduAppsWSU

-A sampl of educational apps I coded for World Science U
+A sample of educational apps I coded for World Science U

 * I have devised and coded some of the interactive simulations to illustrate physical concepts for Prof. Brian Greene’s courses on [World Science U](http://www.worldscienceu.com/),